Tangerinedream13/python-chatbot/README.md

 Python Chatbot: Powered by OpenAI API

-A simple but expandable Python-based chatbot that uses OpenAI’s API to generate natural, conversational responses.
-This project was inspired by Eli Etherton’s “Intro to OpenAI API for Artificial Intelligence in Python” and built as part of a CSCI 339 course project.
+A simple but expandable Python-based chatbot that uses OpenAI’s API This project was inspired by Eli Etherton’s “Intro to OpenAI API for Artificial Intelligence in Python” and built as part of a CSCI 339 course project.

 This chatbot supports:
 	•	Conversational text responses
 	•	Memory within a session
-	•	A customizable personality
-	•	Easy expansion into voice, image, and tool-based features

 🚀 Features